-The boundaries that apply to Regular Members shall be Montrose Avenue on the south; Austin Avenue to the west; Cicero Avenue, Elston Avenue and the Milwaukee District North Line railroad tracks to the east; and the North Branch of the Chicago River from Austin Ave to the Metra Milwaukee District North Line railroad tracks to the north (“JPF Boundaries”).
+The boundaries that apply to Regular Members shall be Montrose Avenue on the south; Nagle Avenue to the west; Cicero Avenue, Elston Avenue and the Milwaukee District North Line railroad tracks to the east; and Devon/Milwaukee to the North Branch of the Chicago River to the Metra Milwaukee District North Line railroad tracks to the north (“JPF Boundaries”).

 SECTION 3.3.
 VOTING RIGHTS

 Each Regular Member shall be entitled to one vote on each matter submitted to a vote of the Regular Members.
 Only Regular Members with dues paid in full for at least sixty (60) calendar days may vote.